dongho-jung/kelthuzad/README.md

   kelthuzad [OPTIONS]

 Application Options:
-  -p, --path=    The path of the log
-  -c, --command= The path of a command string to respawn the process -r, --regex=   The regex pattern to detect a failure -v, --verbose  Print a verbose message to stdout
-  -d, --delay=   The seconds for waiting after respawning (default: 5)
+  -l, --logPath=     The path of the log instead of stdout -c, --commandPath= The path of a file containing command string to respawn the process -r, --rawCommand=  The command string to spawn the process -p, --pattern=     The regex pattern to detect a failure -q, --quiet        Suppress the ouputs of process which is monitored -d, --delay=       The seconds for waiting after respawning (default: 5)

 Help Options:
   -h, --help         Show this help message
 ```

 # Demo
 [![asciicast](https://asciinema.org/a/242769.svg)](https://asciinema.org/a/242769)

-# How to build it?
+# How to build him?
 - Linux: GOOS=linux GOARCH=amd64 go build -o kelthuzad_linux_amd64 kelthuzad.go
+- Mac: GOOS=darwin GOARCH=amd64 go build -o kelthuzad_darwin_amd64 kelthuzad.go

 # History
+## 1.2
+### Overview
+- change flag options
+    - LogPath(p) -> LogPath(l)
+    - Regex(r) -> Pattern(p)
+    - use Quiet(q) instead of Verbose(v)
+    - new flag RawCommand(r) so you don't have to write a script with CmdPath to spawn
+- support raw command string!
+    - don't have to write a script. if the command is simple enough, you can just pass it by -r 'soSimpleCommand arg0 arg1'
+- improve logging to identify the source

 ## 1.1
 ### Overview
 - make LogPath optional